Department:Department of English and Media

 Una teaches writing at undergraduate and graduate level.
 Her background is in sociology, and before joining Anglia Ruskin she taught at Judge Business School, Cambridge, and Cambridge University Engineering Department.

-Una is the author of seven science fiction novels, and numerous short stories and audio dramas in that genre.
+Una is the author of twelve science fiction novels, and numerous short stories and audio dramas in that genre.
 She is also a prolific fanfiction writer, setting up and organising a number of online writing groups and resources for fanfiction writers.

 Star Trek – The Missing.
 Simon and Schuster, 2014.